-In the fast-paced world of design where competition is fierce and innovation is key, one partnership has proven to be unwavering: the unstoppable sibling duo, Edward Nader and Margaret Love of Nader’s Gallery.
+In the fast-paced world of design where competition is fierce and innovation is key, one partnership has proven to be unwavering: the sibling duo, Edward Nader and Margaret Love of Nader’s Gallery.
 For more than four decades, Nader and Love have transformed their Shreveport, LA-based business into a powerhouse that has surpassed their wildest dreams.

 Today, Nader’s Gallery is a multi-faceted business offering services in custom framing, restoration design consultation, furniture, gifts, decor and everything in between — though success did not come always come easily.
-The duo behind this impressive operation worked tirelessly, making sacrifices along the way, to bring their vision to life.

 Humble Beginnings